8 June 2018

 The inaugural webinar will take place on June 19 in London, UK (5.30 pm BST, 12.30 pm EST) and the topic for discussion will be: “Does exenatide reduce non-motor symptoms in Parkinson’s disease?”

 The focus of the discussion will be a recent JPD article focusing on exenatide.
-The webinar will be chaired by Professor Patrik Brundin and joined by fellow panellists: Tom Foltynie from UCL in London, who let the exenatide trial; Nigel Greig and Dimitrios Kapogiannis from the NIA (National Institute of Aging); and exenatide trial participant Penny Kustow.
+The webinar will be chaired by Professor Patrik Brundin and joined by fellow panellists: Tom Foltynie from UCL in London, who led the exenatide trial; Nigel Greig and Dimitrios Kapogiannis from the NIA (National Institute of Aging); and exenatide trial participant Penny Kustow.

 This webinar will be recorded and available online afterwards but will only be available for live viewing to the first 100 participants to sign up.
 The 100 people watching live you will also be able to submit questions for the panel during the webinar.
 Take part in the discussion by registering for a place!

 Any questions or comments, please get in touch.
+Visit THIS PAGE for further information.